jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   .. code-block:: python

       result = []
-      for thing in container:
+      for thing in a_container:
           result.append(thing)

   and

   .. code-block:: python

-      [element for element in collection]
+      [element for element in a_collection]

   the difference between them is that in the first case I have to

   * make a :ref:`list<lists>`
   * loop through the iterable_
-  * do the operation I want on the item of the iterable_
+  * do the operation I want on every item of the iterable_

   with the `list comprehension`_, I do all the steps in one line, but none of the other ways are better than using the :ref:`list<lists>` constructor_, yet.